Could High Protein Diet Cause Diabetes?

 When preventing diabetes, you likely know by now that sugar is the biggest thing to avoid.
 Consuming high doses of sugar – or processed foods – regularly is the fastest way to land yourself on a one-way path to diabetes.
 As such, many people are doing a great job eliminating sugar from their menus.
 They’re…

 When preventing diabetes, you likely know by now that sugar is the biggest thing to avoid.
 Consuming high doses of sugar – or processed foods – regularly is the fastest way to land yourself on a one-way path to diabetes.

 As such, many people are doing a great job eliminating sugar from their menus.
 They’re cutting out candy bars, soda, cake, cookies, and pastries and feasting on whole grains, healthy fats, fruits, vegetables, and lean protein sources.

 You think that everything is on track, right?

 You might just be surprised…

-New research is now suggesting that eating too much protein may actually increase your risk factor for developing diabetes.
+New research suggests that eating too much protein may increase your risk factor for developing diabetes.

-Why is this and how does it work?
-And more importantly, what can you do to ensure that the steak, chicken, or fish you eat isn’t going to end up with you having to inject insulin for the remainder of your days?
+Why is this, and how does it work?
+And more importantly, what can you do to ensure that the steak, chicken, or fish you eat doesn’t end up with you having to inject insulin for the remainder of your days?

 Let’s take a closer look.

-The study that is indicating that a higher protein diet may potentially be putting you at risk for related issues is titled ‘Low Protein Intake Is Associated With A Major Reduction in IGF-1, Cancer, and Overall Mortality In The 65 and Younger But Not Older Population.’
+The study that indicates that a higher protein diet may potentially be putting you at risk for related issues is titled ‘Low Protein Intake Is Associated With A Major Reduction in IGF-1, Cancer, and Overall Mortality In The 65 and Younger But Not Older Population.’